 The eBook library model works in the same way as the library loans model.
 A book, regardless of its format, can only be borrowed by one user at any one time.
 However, we keep a close eye on waiting lists and will try to respond to demand by purchasing additional copies wherever possible, although this can never be guaranteed because of budget restrictions.

-In the unlikely event of a failed download or a PC/MAC or Reader malfunction an eBook can be downloaded from the Northamptonshire Libraries eBook service from within your login via the 'Manage Loans/Reservations' screen, for the duration of the loan period.
+In the unlikely event of a failed download or a PC/MAC or Reader malfunction an eBook can be downloaded from the Milton Keynes Libraries eBook service from within your login via the 'Manage Loans/Reservations' screen, for the duration of the loan period.

 Unfortunately, it is not possible to 'return' an eBook once it is taken out on loan.
 Strict publishing agreements prevent us from reissuing a title before the expiration date on the downloaded book has passed.
 This is because we are unable to determine whether a 'returned' book still exists on any of your devices.
 Reissuing a title which still exists on a previous borrowers device would lead to us breaking our agreements with Publishers and could result in the Publisher removing their titles from our service.